dataloop-ai-joint-dev/.github/profile/README.md

 # annotators-qualification-app
 Visibility: Private
 ### Description
-Using the application you can manage scores of qualification task and add qualified annotators to tasks
+Using the application you can manage scores of qualification tasks and add qualified annotators to tasks

 ### Install the Application
-Contact your Dataloop customer success manager to get the application installed in your project
+Please reach out to your Dataloop Customer Success manager to get the application installed in your project.

 ### Technology
 * Python